 How much is my car tax?

-The price of car tax varies with the age and how polluting it is being the two primary factors in determining your car tax banding.
+The price of car tax varies depending on a few things.
+The age of your car and how polluting it is are the two primary factors in deciding what car tax band you’re in.

-Penalties on more polluting cars are there to encourage ownership of less polluting vehicles, like smaller cars, hybrids and EVs.
+Penalties on more polluting cars are there to encourage people to own less polluting vehicles, like smaller cars, hybrids and EVs.

 The cost of road tax also depends on when the car was registered: